EsiaGB/EsiaGB/README.md

 FROM people

-WHERE name IN (SELECT name FROM people WHERE name = 'Estera' OR country = 'UK')
+WHERE name IN (SELECT name FROM people WHERE name = 'Estera' AND country = 'UK')

-AND interest IN (SELECT interest FROM people WHERE interest = 'Data Analysis' OR travel_destination = 'Asia');
+AND interest IN (SELECT interest FROM people WHERE interest = 'Data Analysis' AND travel_destination = 'Asia');

 ## **Skills**
 BI tools: PowerBi, Tableau\